 - The magical thirteenth spot on this listing of Spectacular Halloween-Appropriate Species belongs to the bewitching invertebrate known as the Black Witch Moth.

 - This stunning Lepidoptera remains best known by the common name due to its specific appearance, in english.
-In other languages, though, it’s typically known by such other terms as La Sorcière Noire, in French, and Mariposa de la Muerte, in Spanish.
+In other languages, though, this marvel’s typically much better known by such other terms as La Sorcière Noire, in French, and Mariposa de la Muerte, in Spanish.

-- Its official scientific name, however, remains that of the tongue-twisting Ascalapha odorata.
+- Its official scientific name, however, remains that of the tongue-twisting Ascalapha odorata, one hard for the layperson to pronounce.
 By whichever term one chooses to refer to it, though, its stands apart from many of its related species.
-It further does so for more than one reason.
+It also does so for more than one reason.

-- The invertebrate also owes its place in the annals of entomology due to the actions of someone well known in the field.
-That’s because the highly respected Swedish entomologist, Carl Linnaeus made the first recognition of it as a species, in 1758.
+- The impressive invertebrate also owes its place in the annals of entomology due to the actions of someone well known in the field.
+That’s because the highly respected Swedish entomologist, Carl Linnaeus made the first formal recognition of it as a species, back in the year 1758.

-- Unfortunately, in some cultures in part of its greater range, it has also long been associated with misfortune or death in superstition.
+- Unfortunately, in some cultures within a part of its greater range, it has also long been associated with either misfortune or death in superstition.
 The precise reason for this, however, eludes most modern researchers.
-The reputation is, of course, unfounded.
+The reputation is, of course, completely unfounded.

-- Fortunately, the marvelous Black Witch Moth also appears to be maintaining a stable and sufficient population base.
-The IUCN, therefore, currently has no listing for the beautiful insect on the organizations Red List of Threatened Species.
+- Fortunately, the marvelous Black Witch Moth also appears to be maintaining a population base that’s both stable and sufficinet.
+The IUCN, therefore, currently has no listing for the beautiful insect on the organizations Red List of Threatened Species of Threatened Species.

-- Despite this fortunate situation, though, it must be considered to be facing at least some potential risk.
+- Despite this fortunate situation, though, the wonder of Nature and evolution must be considered to be facing at least some potential risk.
 This holds true due to a combination of two factors.
 Throughout its range, both habitat loss and climate change continue to escalate.

 Black Witch Moth Physical Description

-Most of its relatives seem content to impress based on one trait alone, but not the magnificent Black Witch Moth.
+Most of its numerous relatives around the world seem content to impress observers based on one trait alone, but not the magnificent Black Witch Moth.
 That’s because this Lepidoptera merits appreciation due to both its appearance and size.
-This insect shines in terms of both attributes, in fact.
+This insect shines in terms of both attributes.

-Like many of its relatives, this arthropod displays the physiological trait of sexual dimorphism.
-In its case, however, it manifests this trait in two separate ways.
-Those ways, not surprisingly, happen to be in terms of both its sheer wingspan and visual uniqueness.
+Like many of those kindred creatures, this awesome Arthropod displays the physiological trait of sexual dimorphism.
+In its specific case, however, it manifests this trait in two separate ways.
+Those ways, not surprisingly, happen to be in terms of both its wingspan and visual uniqueness.

-In terms of wingspan, it displays its gender-based difference in the fact that males typically develop a lesser span than females.
+It’s in terms of sheer wingspan, though, that it displays its gender-based difference in the fact that males typically develop a lesser span than females.
 The larger females, though, sometimes attain a truly incredible width.
 More precisely, their wings can span as much as 6.7 in (17 cm) across.

 The sex-based differences presented by the stunning Black Witch Moth also present themselves in terms of coloring.
-Females, in addition to being slightly larger, also develop a lighter color.
-The males, meanwhile, predominantly present a dark black background.
+Females of the species, in addition to being slightly larger, also develop a notably lighter color.
+The males, meanwhile, predominantly present a much darker black background.

-Both genders further develop one specific shared trait.
+Both genders of this invertebrate additionally develop one specific shared trait.
 That’s the presence of a light brown on the dorsal part of the wings.
 This is frequently accompanied by a mottling of almost iridescent shades of pink and purple.
-Females, though, sometimes show a thin white bar.
+Females, however, sometimes show a thin white bar.

 - Kingdom: Animalia